 Businesses are capitalizing on artificial intelligence and machine learning.
-AI-powered chatbots are being used increasingly to optimize customer support department as well as in many internal processes such as training etc. By using NLP feature, intelligent bots help organizations to understand how people are reacting to their services and marketing strategies.
+AI-powered chatbots are being used increasingly to optimize the customer support department as well as in many internal processes such as training etc. By using the NLP feature, intelligent bots help organizations to understand how people are reacting to their services and marketing strategies.

-Now next big confusion is if customers are really interested in communicating to a machine?
+Now next big confusion is if customers are really interested in communicating with a machine?
 Well, the answer will always be a big ‘No’ unless they don’t receive efficient, accurate and prompt responses to their queries.
 But if it is possible, why will they prefer investing time in listening to a 10 minutes long IVR which may or may not connect them to the right person ultimately.

 How chatbots can efficiently use NLP?